Lone Gram's web-page

 The research of my group aims at developing and using novel antibacterial principles to control pathogenic bacteria.
 We also assess impact and physiological effects on pathogenic bacteria of known and novel antibacterials.
 In part, novel antibacterials are derived from (marine) bacteria and we use bacteria with desired characteristics (probiotics, producers of bioactive compounds) in our quest to control bacteria that are pathogenic either to man or to fish.
 Below is brief list of topics and articles related to work in the group.
 You can find a description of the Bacterial Ecophysiology and Biotechnology Group.

 Novel antibacterial compounds.
 We have a constant need for controlling unwanted bacteria - be it infectious or spoiling microorganisms.
 We spend a vast amount of our time removing or killing bacteria; washing, cleaning, disinfecting, in food preservation - and in treatment of infectious diseases.
 We have worked with a multitude of novel antibacterial compounds - bacteriocins, antimicrobial peptides, enzymes and compounds affecting quorum sensing.
 We are currently (2013) focusing on antibacterial compounds produced by marine bacteria and the use of antimicrobial peptides.
+Key to this work has been our participation in the Galathea 3 global marine research expedition.
+Here we collected hundreds of culturable marine bacteria capable of antagonizing other bacteria.
+We have from these (roseobacters, pseudoalteromonads and vibrios) isolated a suite of antibacterial compounds.
+Using genome-mining we have demonstrated that their potential for secondary metabolite production is even larger than hitherto thought.
+We also study how use of natural carbon-sources can elicit the expression of these presumed silent gene clusters.

 Fish probiotics and interactions between marine bacteria.
 An ever increasing amount of fish is being produced in aquaculture - today almost 50% of fish used for human consumption are farmed.
 Although vaccines have been tremendously succesful as disease control measures, antibiotics are still used against several bacterial fish diseases.
 Due to the concerns raised vis-a-vis development of antibiotic resistance, alternative disease control measures must be sought.
 Probiotics (live microbial cultures which when supplied to the host confers a beneficial effect) have, in some scenarios, been succesful.
 We are currently especially interested in the potential of marine Roseobacter as fish larval probiotics.
 We collaborate with German, Norwegian, Greek and American research groups on this organism